Scania Logo

-The Scania logo reflects the rich history of the Swedish company, founded in the early 20th century.
+The Scania logo reflects the Swedish company’s rich history, dating back to the early 20th century.
 The brand’s heritage and traditions intertwine remarkably with modernity, as no automobile manufacturer can thrive without progressive technologies.

 Scania: Brand overview